Criminal Justice (CJ)

 Prerequisite(s): Senior standing or consent of instructor.

-Description: Course will explore the relationship between the community and those who police it.
-Topics to include: the history of police and their origin, aspects of police community relations, and the paradigm of Community Oriented Policing.
+Description: Examines the relationship between communities and law enforcement, covering the history of policing, police community relations, and Community Oriented Policing.

 For class offerings for a specific term, refer to the Schedule of Classes